BraviNoname/Bravi/BossDisplayFixes/README.md

 - The explosions heard during Momoyo spells 5 and 6 when she triggers explosions on the walls actually sounds like ones now, like with Utsuho.

-- Changed Chimata's spell portrait animation, to put an emphasis on her pointing up and down.
+- Changed Chimata's portrait position of halt during its animation, to make it slightly more centered.

 - Chimata's spellcards on Spell Practice have the stage background appear just like it would on regular runs.